confluence/python-textbok/python_notes/02_Python_Basics.rst

 20 - 10 * 2    20 - (10 * 2)         0
 20 // 10 * 2   (20 // 10) * 2        4
 20 * 10 // 2   (20 * 10) // 2        100
+20 * 10 ** 2   20 * (10 ** 2)        2000
 ============   ====================  ======

+Sometimes it's a good idea to add brackets to arithmetic expressions even if they're not compulsory, because it makes the code more understandable.

 ..
 Todo:: Exercise 5